Ido: Literature and publications

 Ido has a number of publications that can be subscribed to or downloaded for free in most cases.
 Kuriero Internaciona is a magazine produced in France every few months with a range of topics.
 Adavane! is a magazine produced by the Spanish Ido Society every two months that has a range of topics, as well as a few dozen pages of work translated from other languages.
-Progreso is the official organ of the Ido movement and has been around since the inception of the movement in 1908.
+Progreso is the official organ for the language and has existed since the beginning of Idoism in 1908.
 Other sites can be found with various stories, fables or proverbs along with a few books of the Bible translated into Ido on a smaller scale.
 The site publikaji has a few podcasts in Ido along with various songs and other recorded material.

-Wikipedia includes an Ido-language edition (known in Ido as Wikipedio); in January 2012 it was the 81st most visited Wikipedia.
+Wikipedia includes an Ido-language edition (known in Ido as Wikipedio); in 2018 it was the 93rd most visited Wikipedia, and is second most viewed Wikipedia edition in artificial language (after Esperanto).

 Symbols of Ido

 The Ido star or Jankó star is the main symbol of Ido.
 It is a six pointed star, with the points representing Ido's six source languages: English, French, Italian, German, Spanish and Russian.
 Alternatively, the six points represent the six continents (excluding Antarctica).
 The emblem was originally a six pointed white star on a circular blue background, consisting of two concentric, equilateral triangles, with one vertically flipped.
 However, this was soon changed due to the similarity it presented with the Star of David, since a true international auxiliary language should not have religious affiliations.

 After a search to find an appropriate new symbol, the Ido-Akademio decided on the current Ido symbol, created by their secretary, Paul von Jankó (hence the alternative name the Jankó star).
 The current Ido Star is a concave isotoxal hexagon, with a vertically flipped equilateral triangle overlaid on top.
-This new shape also had the benefit of being able to be copyrighted.